M4N4VS1NGH/PasswordManager/README.md

 ## Design Patterns Used:

-Singleton Design Pattern - To ensure the PasswordManager class has one instance which helps with managing resources
+Singleton Design Pattern - to ensure the PasswordManager class has one instance which helps with managing resources

-Observer Design Pattern - To help notify users if their password has been successfully saved, deleted, changed, etc.
+Observer Design Pattern - to help notify users if their password has been successfully saved, deleted, changed, etc.

 ## Remaining Code Smells:
 There are some long methods in Main.java such as run(), addUserPassword(), generatePassword().